Suman12111/practice-git/README.md

 # practice-git
-this is a demo repo i am trying to how is it work
+this is a demo repo i am trying to how is it work.